MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-azure-active-directory-sso.md

 # Azure Active Directory (Azure AD) SSO

-Azure AD SSO enables single sign on on the data gateway to cloud data sources that rely on Azure Active Directory (Azure AD)-based authentication.
+Azure AD SSO enables single sign-on on the data gateway to cloud data sources that rely on Azure Active Directory (Azure AD)-based authentication.
 When you configure Azure AD SSO on the on-premises data gateway for an applicable data source, queries execute under the Azure AD identity of the user that interacts with the Power BI report.

 While Azure Virtual Networks (VNets) offer network isolation and security for your resources on the Microsoft cloud, you now require a secure way to connect to these data sources.
 On-premises data gateways help you achieve that.
 Additionally, Azure AD SSO as explained above allows users to see only data that they have access to.